lee-zhg/intro-machine-learning/ModelBuild-AutoAI.md

 1. To get started, from your main project page.
 Click on the **`Add to project`** button and select the `AutoAI experiment` option.
     ![](docs/images/ss20.png)

-1. In the experiment definition screen, give your experiment a name.
+1. In the experiment definition screen, select the `From blank` option under `Create AutoAI experiment type`.

+1. Give your experiment a name.
 If you have a single Machine Learning service associated to your project, it will selected in the drop down list.
 Note that the compute configuration can not currently be changed in the beta of this capability.
 Click the **`Create`** button.
     ![](docs/images/ss21.png)

-1. Next we need to give AutoAI the data that the model will be built against.
+1. Next we need to give AutoAI the data that the model will be built on.
 Click the **`Select from project`** button.
     ![](docs/images/ss22.png)

 1. In the data selection window, select the data file that you uploaded to your project earlier, then click **`Select asset`**